 1. Introduction:

 Guava (Psidium guajava L.), a member of the Myrtaceae family, is native to tropical regions of the Americas and is an essential fruit crop in India, often referred to as the "apple of the tropics".
 Its popularity stems from its rich nutritional content, pleasant aroma, and flavour, along with its affordability and year-round availability.
-Guava is an excellent source of vitamin C and pectin, as well as a fair source of vitamin A, B, C, iron, and phosphorus, earning it the nickname "apple of the tropics".
+Guava is an excellent source of vitamin C and pectin, as well as a fair source of vitamins A, B, and C, iron, and phosphorus, earning it the nickname "apple of the tropics".
 Its high calorific value makes it a popular choice among middle-income groups, earning it another title, "Poor man’s apple".
 The leaves are used in traditional remedies for various ailments, such as stomach and respiratory disorders, and they are also used to increase platelet count in dengue patients [5].
 Over 80 insect species have been recorded on guava.
-The tea mosquito bug, Helopeltis spp., (Plate 1&2) poses a significant threat by causing 60 to 70% yield loss in guava fruits [1].
+The tea mosquito bug, Helopeltis spp.
+(Plates 1&2), poses a significant threat by causing 60 to 70% yield loss in guava fruits [1].
 The bug sucks sap from tender shoots, leaves, flower buds, and fruits, leading to the formation of necrotic lesions on the affected parts.
 When fruits mature, feeding punctures expand, resulting in the formation of corky scabs.
 Abiotic factors like temperature, rainfall, and relative humidity also influence the abundance of the tea mosquito bug on guava.
-Given the severity of the damage caused by the tea mosquito bug, Effective management is critical to minimize the economic losses caused by this pest.
+Given the severity of the damage caused by the tea mosquito bug, Effective management is critical to minimise the economic losses caused by this pest.
 Various synthetic insecticides and biopesticides have been employed to control Helopeltis spp. populations, but it is important to identify insecticides with higher efficacy in controlling the tea mosquito bug under field conditions.
-Hence, the present investigation was conducted to study the seasonal incidence and management of tea mosquito bug on guava.
+Hence, the present investigation was conducted to study the seasonal incidence and management of the tea mosquito bug on guava.

 2. Materials and Methods:

-The present investigation was conducted during 2023-2024 at College of Sericulture, Chintamani.
+The present investigation was conducted during 2023-2024 at the College of Sericulture, Chintamani.
 The incidence of the tea mosquito bug was studied by recording observations on the percentage of damage inflicted by the bug on various parts of the plant.
 The method followed for estimating the damage was as follows: twenty plants were randomly selected, and four branches were tagged on each selected plant.
-Observations were made on the total number of both affected and healthy parts, namely young leaves, flower buds, and fruits, at fortnightly intervals from July 2023 to June 2024 at guava plot, College of Sericulture, Chintamani.
+Observations were made on the total number of both affected and healthy parts, namely young leaves, flower buds, and fruits, at fortnightly intervals from July 2023 to June 2024 at the guava plot, College of Sericulture, Chintamani.
 Using the sweep method, the adult and nymphal populations were also assessed by making five sweeps per tree using a hand net.
 Correlation analysis was also conducted using SPSS software to determine how weather parameters, such as total rainfall (mm), number of rainy days, maximum temperature (T max), minimum temperature (T min), and morning and evening relative humidity (%), affect the incidence of the bug.

 Further, the observations were made on